Life-Extension Program & MCR Project

 Major Component Replacement (MCR) Project

-The MCR Project began with Unit 6 in January 2020 and is followed by Unit 3 in 2023 and Unit 4 in 2025.
+The MCR Project began with Unit 6 in January 2020, continued with Unit 3 in March 2023, and follows with Units 4, 5, 7, and 8.
 Each refurbishment must be of the highest quality, shorter in duration and ultimately more cost effective than the last.

 The life extension of each unit will add approximately 30 to 35 years of operational life, while other investments will add a combined 30 reactor years of operational life to the units.
 Extending the operational life of the Bruce Power units will ensure Ontario families and businesses have long-term electricity price stability.